davidpots/playsongnotes/_lessons/34 [Alessia Cara] How Far I'll Go.md

   - /songs/x-alessia-cara-how-far-ill-go/
 ---

+## Editor's Notes

+Here's an acoustic guitar lesson for _How Far I'll Go_ from the 2016 film _Moana_.
+I'm teaching this song in the Key of C, which requires you to add a capo 4th fret if you choose to play along with the album version.
+Playing it in this key (C) allows you to use much easier chords than would otherwise be required.
+I hope you enjoy!

-## Video lesson
+## Free Video Lesson

-<iframe width="560" height="315" src="https://www.youtube.com/embed/6xPczglWXQM?showinfo=0" frameborder="0" allowfullscreen></iframe>
+{% include youtube_embed.html yt_id = page.yt_video_id %}

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## Capo 4th fret!

-This lets you avoid scary barre chords.
-If you want to play the song without a capo, it's in the key of E... transpose everything you see below accordingly.

 ## Chord progressions